 Border Watch: Europe is Set to Open to Vaccinated American Travelers this Summer!
 Despite new State Department advisories, there’s good news coming out of Europe: president of the European Commission Ursula von der Leyen announced on Sunday that, this summer, all 27 members of the European Union will welcome American travelers who have been fully vaccinated by European Medicines Agency-approved vaccines (this includes the Moderna, Pfizer/BioNTech and Johnson & Johnson vaccines).
 Further details have not yet been announced, although decisions are expected to be made on June 15—but travelers hoping to plan a summer getaway should start making arrangements now, as we expect availability at our top hotels to sell out quickly (and flight prices to rise).
 Contact us to start planning a trip.

 New York City is Scheduled to be Fully Reopened by July 1.
-Mayor Bill de Blasio has announced that travelers to New York City can expect all businesses—including restaurants, bars, Broadway theaters, museums and shops—to be open at full capacity starting July 1.
-Many luxury hotels are also reopening, with notable announcements this week including the Plaza Hotel (set to reopen May 20), the Peninsula (set to reopen June 1) and the Ritz-Carlton, Central Park (set to reopen June 2).
-Meanwhile, last week, Governor Cuomo announced several policy changes, happening this month, that will make big strides in reviving the New York City restaurant scene: starting May 3, bar seating will once again be allowed; starting May 7, indoor capacity will be raised to 75%; starting May 17, the curfew will be lifted on outdoor dining; and starting May 31, the curfew will be lifted on indoor dining.
+Travelers to New York City can expect all businesses (including restaurants, bars, Broadway theaters, museums and shops) to be open at full capacity starting July 1, if not sooner—as restrictions on capacity thresholds were lifted in May (provided that spaces can maintain six feet of distance between patrons, or require all patrons to provide proof of full vaccination).
+Many luxury hotels are also reopening, including the Plaza Hotel, the Peninsula, the Ritz-Carlton, Central Park and The Edition Times Square.
+Bar seating is once again be allowed and the curfew has been lifted on indoor and outdoor dining.
 The New York State Legislature also voted to lift the emergency requirement that food be purchased in conjunction with alcohol at restaurants and bars.

-Vaccination Tracker: Destinations with the Highest Vaccination Rates, Relative to Population, Include the Seychelles (60% of the population is fully vaccinated), Israel (58%), Bermuda (40.5%), the United Arab Emirates, Chile, the United States, Monaco, the United Kingdom, Turks and Caicos (25.8%), Malta (25.5%) and the Maldives (24%).
+Vaccination Tracker: Destinations with the Highest Vaccination Rates, Relative to Population, Include the Seychelles (67 percent of the population is fully vaccinated), Israel (59 percent), Bermuda, the United Arab Emirates, Chile, the United States, Monaco, the United Kingdom, Qatar, Uruguay, Turks and Caicos, Malta and the Maldives (32 percent).
 Source: Our World in Data.
 Contact us to start planning a trip.

 All American Adults (Aged 16 and Up) in Every U.S. State, Washington, D.C., and Puerto Rico are Eligible to Receive the Covid-19 Vaccine.
-As of May 10, 58% of adults (aged 18 and up) in the U.S. have received at least one dose of an approved Covid-19 vaccine, and 44% of adults (aged 18 and up) in the U.S. are fully vaccinated.
+As of June 9, 63.8 percent of adults (aged 18 and up) in the U.S. have received at least one dose of an approved Covid-19 vaccine, and 53 percent of adults (aged 18 and up) in the U.S. are fully vaccinated.
 Source: CDC Website.
-It is expected that the FDA will approve the Pfizer vaccine for adolescents ages 12-15 this month.
+The FDA has also approved the Pfizer vaccine for adolescents ages 12-15.

 CDC Declares Travel Low-Risk for Fully Vaccinated People and Lifts Quarantine Restrictions: The CDC has announced that fully vaccinated people (those who have received their last dose of the vaccine two weeks or more prior to a trip) may travel at low risk and do not need to test or self-quarantine when traveling within the U.S. Those traveling internationally do not need to test before departure unless required to do so by the country they are visiting.
 Many destinations still require proof of a negative PCR test for entry.
 Negative results from a Covid-19 test taken within 72 hours of flying (or proof of recovery from Covid within 90 days) are still required upon return to the U.S. Fully vaccinated travelers should take another test within three to five days after arrival home; however, they do not need to self-quarantine.
 Source: CDC Website.
 Your Indagare Trip Designer can advise on international testing requirements.